Swiss National Supercomputing Centre: Building

 The office building of the Swiss National Supercomputing Centre, with part of the computing building on the left edge of the photo.

-The building at the new location Lugano-Cornaredo has a pillar-free machine hall of 2,000 m^{2} and can be powered with up to 20 MW electricity.
+The building at the new location Lugano-Cornaredo has a pillar-free machine hall of 2,000 m^{2} and can be powered with up to 27 MW electricity.
 Water for cooling the supercomputers is taken from Lake Lugano in 45m depth and pumped over a distance of 2.8 km to the centre.
 Thus, little energy is consumed for providing the cooling and the computer centre achieves a high energy efficiency with a PUE < 1.25.

 Supercomputers

 Supercomputer procurements at CSCS can be categorised into two phases: In the first phase from 1991 to 2011, the centre focused on proven technologies in order to facilitate user access to its services.
 This strategy was centred on the SX vector processor architecture of NEC.
 The IBM SP4, installed 2002, was the first production system of CSCS with a massively-parallel computer architecture.
 The procurement of the first Cray XT3 in Europe in 2005 marked the beginning of the second phase.
 Since then, CSCS concentrates on early technologies, preferably before they become a generally available product.

+The names of CSCS's computing facilities, as can be seen below, are usually adopted from mountains in the Swiss Alps.